 - Keep the soil pH slightly acidic (6.0 to 6.5).

 - Plant your roses in full sun.
 Provide afternoon shade in hotter climates.

 - Allow space between plant for airflow and circulation.

 - Use plant diversity to keep insect populations down.
 Underplant with a different type of plant.

 - Water the roots, not the leaves.

 - Water deeply and give them special attention during dry spells.

 - Pay attention to lower leaves, where splashing fungus spores will often take hold first

-- Mulch with organic matter.
-Keep their feet cool.
+- Mulch with organic matter to keep their roots cool.

-- in mid-summer (at least 6 weeks before the first expected frost)
+- Feed them regularly: In the spring, after pruning, while they are in bud, and in mid-summer (at least 6 weeks before the first expected frost).